harmony-one/docs-home/developers/deploying-on-harmony/smart-contract-verification.md

 * Sources
 * Imported libs

-Then click on **Sumbit** button.
-If all params was correct - you should to see Success message, or Error if bytecodes are not equal.
-On Success case - you contract will verify and you will see all contract details on contract explorer page.
+Then click on **Submit** button.
+If all params are correct - you should to see a Success message, or an Error if bytecodes are not equal.
+On Success case - your contract will verify and you will see all contract details on contract explorer page.

 ![Contract Verification](<../../.gitbook/assets/untitled-1 (2) (4) (5) (5) (3) (1) (1) (1) (2) (1) (1) (1).png>)